sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/scripting/index.md

 ~~~

 ### Pass your own options to your script
 You can add your own parameters to the options object (by adding a parameter) and then pick them up in the script.
-The scripts runs in the context of browsertime, so you need to pass it on in that context.
+The scripts runs in the context of browsertime, so you need to pass it in via that context.

-For example: you wanna pass on a password to your script, you can do that by adding <code>--browsertime.my.password MY_PASSWORD</code> and then in your code get hold of that with:
+For example: you wanna pass on a password to your script, you can do that by adding <code>--browsertime.my.password MY_PASSWORD</code> and then in your code get a hold of that with:

 ~~~javascript
 module.exports = async function(context, commands) {